JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 * how easy would it be to transform this pipeline in say, 3 or 4 microservices.
 * what more could we do with hazelcast? near-caches? pre-population of near-caches?
 * how to implement in-engine feature flags controlled by configuration?
+* can you add another entry point? say a broker? an event of some sort?

 **hope you enjoyed!**